stavros-k/docs/docs/networking/2-opnsense/3-system-settings/3-settings.md

 I like to change it to something like `fw` or `firewall` So it's easier to type it's address
 - Change `Domain` if you want to use your domain, or leave it `localhost` I'm will use my domain.
-Later will show how to also get a valid cert for it #TODO:
+Later will show how to also get a valid cert for it
 - Change `Time zone` to your local timezone, this will also be used by log times
 - Change `Language` if you want
 - Now you only have one Theme.
-Later will see how to add more. #TODO:
+Later will see how to add more.

 ![opnsense-settings-general](img/opnsense-settings-general.png)

 - Leave DNS Server(s) empty.
-Later will configure DNS over TLS. #TODO:
+Later will configure DNS over TLS.
 - Uncheck `Allow DNS server list to be overridden by DHCP/PPP on WAN`

 ![opnsense-settings-general-dns](img/opnsense-settings-general-dns.png)